jundalisay/spblist/content/en/research/socrates/timaeus/chapter-03.md

 - itself and
 - the things which it combines

-> *Superphysics Note: In Social Superphysics, this is why the leaders of society must bind themselves with the citizens, instead of commanding from afar.
+{{< n n="In Social Superphysics, this is why the leaders of society must bind themselves with the citizens, instead of commanding from afar. " >}}

 Proportion is best adapted to effect such a union.

 If a set of any 3 numbers has a mean, the 1st number is

-> *Superphysics Note: For example, 1 and 5 has 3 as its 'mean' being away by 2 units from both.
+{{< n n="For example, 1 and 5 has 3 as its 'mean' being away by 2 units from both." >}}

 For whenever in any three numbers, whether cube or square, there is a mean, which is to the last term what the first term is to it.